Mickddv/Portfolio/README.md

 # Portfolio

-Deliverables:

-- A working site, built by you, hosted somewhere on the internet.

-- A Git repository, hosted on your personal GitHub, that includes a link to your hosted site and frequent commits dating back to the beginning of the project.

-- Will have links to Github, Linkedin, Contact Info

-- Will have a contact me form

-- Will have a Project Section that showcases projects and describes them.

-- Will have your resume available on site.

-- Keep it clean and simple.

-A README.md file with explanations of:
+A README.md file:
 ---------------------------------------------------------------------------------------------------
-- Technologies used: HTML, CSS, Bootstrap,
+- Technologies used: HTML, CSS, Jquery,

-- Your process/approach:
+- Your process/approach: Design a site with a minalist theme in mind, no borders or outlines.

-- Unsolved problems:
+- Unsolved problems: ?

-- Your biggest wins and challenges:
+- Your biggest wins and challenges: Searching the web to learn how to add animation to my site.
+Finding free animation tools that anyone can use from MIT.

 - Screenshots of the snippets of code you used to solve particularly interesting problems think code highlights:

+- Animation usage License agreemnet.

 The MIT License (MIT)